TrueC-D/prework-videos-nested-data-structures/README.md

 <iframe width="100%" height="720" src="https://www.youtube.com/embed/VdJqevchJQs?rel=0&showinfo=0" frameborder="0" allowfullscreen></iframe>

 + Hi folks, it's Ian from Flatiron School.
 In this video, we're going to look at navigated nested data structures.
 By the end of this video, you should be able to:
-  + Explain why nested data structures are useful
+  + Explain why nested data structures are useful.
-  + Use bracket notation to access data in a nested structure
+  + Use bracket notation to access data in a nested structure.
-  + Use some basic ruby methods to answer questions about a given list of data
+  + Use some basic ruby methods to answer questions about a given list of data.
 + So let's get started.
 As I mentioned, in this video we're going to explore a deeply nested data structure.
 To do this, we're going to use some data that I pulled from an API.
-API stands for Application Programming Interface
+API stands for Application Programming Interface.
 + This basically just means that if I have an application, say Twitter for example, I might build a way for users to interact with the data of my app, but I might also have a way for other programs to interact with my app.
 + Usually, that means that, hey, if you visit a certain URL, we'll give you a nested data structure back of the data that you want.
 + So, for example, if we visit twitter.com/api/tweets, that might give us essentially a big hash of information back.
 There's a bit more to it than that, but we don't need to go over that for right now.
 For right now, it's enough to just know that APIs can give us back data that we might want.